 A treatise on the Ordinary Man – Part II.

 Rubins first series of artworks, reaches far back in time, living only as a blurred memory.
 A space of incomprehensible fears, brave ideas followed by idealism, frequently blocked by a society that feeds on totalitarianism.
 Rubins spent his childhood in a Utopian system of the Slavic communist regime, that after decades of totalitarianism did not survive the spirit of time.
-Latently isolated from the possibility of a mind-expansion process, which would result in the personal development, he lived each day, as it offered by itself.
-Soon he discovered his first great liberation, a strong affection for the worlds on the other side, beyond the boundaries of known and safe.
+Latently isolated from the possibility of a mind-expansion process, which would result in the personal development, he lived each day, as it offered by itself and thus wasting his time.
+Eventually he discovered his first great liberation, a strong affection for the worlds on the other side, beyond the boundaries of known and safe.

 SUPPORT DIGITAL ARTWORK and receive a nice reward !